Skip to main content

 What is Svelte?

 Svelte occupies a unique position among JavaScript frameworks.
-While React and Vue operate as runtime libraries, Svelte works as a compiler.
-At build time it transforms your components into plain JavaScript — no framework runtime ships to the browser.
-The defining feature of Svelte is that it doesn’t use a Virtual DOM.
-When state changes, code generated by the Svelte compiler updates the DOM directly.
-The result is extremely lean, fast UIs.
+While React and Vue work as runtime libraries, Svelte works as a compiler.
+It converts components to pure JavaScript at build time, so no extra framework code needs to be shipped to the browser.
+Svelte’s biggest characteristic is that it doesn’t use a Virtual DOM.
+When state changes, code Svelte generated at compile time directly updates the DOM.
+This yields extremely lightweight and fast UIs.

-This page covers Svelte 5 paired with Inertia v3.
-Laravel 13 starter kits use this combination by default.
+This page describes the combination of Svelte 5 and Inertia v3.
+The Laravel 13 starter kit uses this stack by default.

-Svelte 5 (released 2024) introduced a new reactivity system called Runes — special functions like $state, $derived, and $effect that declare reactive state explicitly.
-Unlike Svelte 4’s implicit reactivity, runes are predictable and easy to reason about.
+Svelte 5 (released 2024) introduced a new reactivity system called Runes.
+You declare reactive state using special functions (runes) like $state, $derived, and $effect.
+Unlike the implicit reactivity of Svelte 4 and earlier, the design is explicit and predictable.

 <script lang="ts">